 Aside: Elliot is a computer hacker extraordinaire and knows how to erase his own digital footprints, but he leaves a physical paper trail?
 Oh, the irony.

-Unlike four-legged animals who exploit vulnerabilities in their prey to eat; two-legged animals use each other for far more nefarious reasons.
+Unlike four-legged animals who exploit vulnerabilities in their prey to eat, two-legged animals use each other for far more nefarious reasons.

 One of the flaws (faulty law) in human behavior is our desire to exploit human vulnerabilities to control another’s will.
 It is more than just a brain defect in some that cause humans to turn another into their lab assistant, Igor, to create a Frankenstein to do bidding.

 It is not hard to figure out why these individuals are powerless.
-As a society, we’ve carefully taught them, through our traditions, to give their power away to something outside of them.
+As a society, we’ve carefully taught them, through our traditions, to give their power away to something outside them.
 Then they become like a drained battery unable to re-energize themselves.
 Depleted, they begin searching for anyone or anything outside of them to give them a jumpstart – a boost.
-They look for energy in food, narcotics, alcohol, games, entertainers, athletes, televangelists, television, theater, music, so-called leaders, anything that’ll give them a quick “hit.”
+They look for energy in food, narcotics, alcohol, games, entertainers, athletes, televangelists, television, theater, music, so-called leaders, and anything that’ll give them a quick “hit.”

 They’ve been carefully taught to give their power to institutions, traditions, and people.
 Then there’s nothing left inside to reboot their own internal operating system.
 No one taught them how to turn their attention inward.